 WASHINGTON, D.C. — Changes by Congress to the general venue statute, 28 U.S.C. § 1391(c), did not modify the meaning of the patent venue statute, 28 U.S.C. § 1400(b), as interpreted in Fourco Glass Co. v.
 Transmirra Products Corp., 353 U. S. 222, 226 (1957), to mean that a domestic corporation “resides” only in its state of incorporation, the U.S. Supreme Court unanimously ruled May 22 (TC Heartland LLC d/b/a Heartland Food Products Group v.
 Kraft Foods Group Brands LLC, No. 16-341, U.S. Sup.).

-WASHINGTON, D.C. — An appellate court correctly held that the Patent Trial and Appeal Board (PTAB) does not need to issue a final decision addressing the patentability of every claim identified in a petition for inter partes review (IPR), “including claims whose patentability the agency declined to review in the instituted proceeding,” the U.S. Patent and Trademark Office (PTO) director tells the U.S. Supreme Court in an April 5 response brief (SAS Institute Inc. v.
-Michelle K. Lee, director, U.S. Patent and Trademark Office and ComplementSoft LLC, No. 16-969, U.S. Sup.).
+WASHINGTON, D.C. — A divided June 2016 ruling by the Federal Circuit U.S. Court of Appeals that the Patent Trial and Appeal Board need not address in a final written decision the patentability of all claims identified in a petition for inter partes review (IPR) will be reviewed, the U.S. Supreme Court announced May 22 (SAS Institute Inc. v.
+Michelle K. Lee, Director, U.S. Patent and Trademark Office and ComplementSoft LLC, No. 16-969, U.S. Sup.).